"Devastated" ex-UBS trader says he lost control

 Adoboli said weeks went by during which he ate and slept little and lost track of exactly what his large and complex array of trading positions amounted to.

-"I'd become de-sensitised to just how big the trades were," he said.
+"I'd become de-sensitized to just how big the trades were," he said.

 On July 23, as losses mounted, Adoboli recalled that exhaustion and stress reached such levels that they caused him to briefly break up with his long-term girlfriend.